 In recognition of the potential ecological impacts of the project, avoidance, mitigation and compensatory measures have been proposed.
-These include avoidance of breeding and foraging habitat for the Green and Golden Bell Frog, implementation of environmental management plans and provision of offsets in under the Biodiversity Offset Scheme and in accordance with the BAM for any residual impacts.
+These include avoidance of land in closest proximity to the breeding habitat as well as foraging and dispersal habitat for the Green and Golden Bell Frog, implementation of environmental management plans and provision of offsets under the Biodiversity Offset Scheme and in accordance with the BAM for any residual impacts.
 The proposed avoidance, mitigation and compensatory measures are likely to sufficiently ameliorate the impacts of the project to the extent that no EECs or threatened species are likely to become extinct because of the project.
-Moreover, the long-term objective of these measures is to provide for a net benefit to biodiversity within the Cooks Cove site, through the provision of measures that complement requirements associated with the approved major projects for within the south-western portion of the subject site, and other open space areas within the development precinct, to enhance and embellish the Green and Golden Bell Frog habitat to support the long-term survival of the Arncliffe population.
+Moreover, the long-term objective of these measures is to provide for a net benefit to biodiversity within the Cooks Cove site, through the provision of measures that complement requirements associated with the approved major projects for within the south-western portion of the subject site, and other open space areas within the development precinct, to enhance and embellish the Green and Golden Bell Frog habitat to support the long-term survival of the Arncliffe population, and to enhance the riparian foreshore through the creation of a managed vegetation riparian buffer zone.